 This is the report document for email discussion on the expected gNB and UE behaviours during Cell DRX and Cell DTX non-active periods.
 As an outcome of this discussion, the following proposals are made:

-TBD
+Detailed summary is provided after each question.

 References

 RP-223540, “New WID: Network energy savings for NR”, Huawei